alicelieutier/minimal-html-starter/README.md

 * Use [glitch](https://glitch.com/) to experiment with it directly in your browser - Select `New Project` -> `Import from Github` and paste the URL for this project: `https://github.com/alicelieutier/minimal-html-starter`

 * Download the files on your computer.
 On github, select `Code` -> `Download Zip`.
-Once you have the files, you can open `index.html` directly in your borwser.
-If you want to have some javascript making API calls, however, you may need to run a local server.
+Once you have the files, you can open `index.html` directly in your browser.
+If you want to have some javascript making API calls, however, you will need to run a local server.
 The easiest way is to [run one of these lines in the terminal](https://gist.github.com/willurd/5720255) from the directory where `index.html` is.

 Once you are able to see the webpage in your browser, change the files to see how it changes.